 I had to ask a technician to replace the stylus for me.
 That was the extent of my ignorance at the time.
-Replacing a Grado stylus is no rocket science.
+Replacing a Grado stylus is no rocket science, it’s just plug and play.
 The way the technician dismissed my Thorens TD-165 as a deck deserving nothing special, prompted me to do some research.
 I found out the exact contrary, so I started to learn.
 People at Audiokarma helped me from all over the world.
 I eventually became almost an expert in setting up Thorens turntables and I also upgraded to a TD-160.
-It was around the time that I stumbled upon some threads about the 8MZ stylus outperforming the Prestige stlyli.
+It was around the time that I stumbled upon some threads about the 8MZ stylus outperforming the Prestige styli.
 I had read a lot about the Shure V15 performances and wanted to try one.
-I found a V15-III and bought an Ed Sanders stylus for it.
+I found a V15-III and bought an Ed Saunders stylus for it.
 I found it sounding too thin (I’m sure I was not able to correctly set it up then).
-I went on AK’s forum and read abut someone upgrading his Grado with an 8mz stylus, following the advice of a guy named Marc Morin.
-The guy was a stalwart Shure user, with his V15-V and Jico/SAS stylus.
+I went on AK’s forum and read abut a member upgrading his Grado with an 8MZ stylus, following the advice of a certain Marc Morin.
+The AK member who discovered the 8MZ stylus was originally a stalwart Shure user, with his V15-V and Jico/SAS stylus.
 He went to great lengths to describe how he now loved the Grado combo even more.
 Completely oblivious about the fact my first Grado cartridge was just like that, already equipped with an 8MZ stylus, I pulled the trigger on an 8MZ.
 When it arrived home I was stunned by its sound!
 I didn’t have any clue because when I first bought the Prestige Gold0 with the 8MZ included, I had no idea how to setup a suspended turntable, I just plugged it in and played.
 I couldn’t retrieve all the nuances that cartridge would have provided.

 I started to read everything i could on the 8MZ and the Grado Signature series on Audiokarma and learned how the resident expert was Marc Morin.
 I interacted with him online and he advised I tried a Signature body myself, stating that it was not necessarily better than a Prestige, but it has a different, more layered presentation that he preferred.
 I ended up buying my Signature 8MX from him.
 I was thrilled to try the 8MZ in it.
 Too thrilled maybe, because when I removed the 8MZ stylus from the Gold body, I dropped it and the cantilever was bent.
 I was distraught, since I could not afford buying a new one.
 I went back to AK for help and Marc Morin showed up offering to give it a try.
 I sent the stylus over and he straightened the cantilever.
 He found it had lost some output, maybe due to some damage to the generator ring.
 He sent it over to Grado’s in New York but they couldn’t do anything about it.
 He sent me the stylus back with no charges, saying it had a lower output but maybe still sounded musical.
 I tried it a lot, but it could not manage some sibilants, plus some lower range was also weaker than I remembered.